Gnaeus Cornelius Scipio Calvus: Battle of Dertosa

 In early 215 BC the Romans, under the joined command of the brothers Gnaeus and Publius Scipio, crossed the Ebro River.
-Hasdrubal marched north with his field army, and after some maneuvering the two armies faced of on the south bank of the Ebro River across from the town of Dertosa.
+Hasdrubal marched north with his field army, and after some maneuvering the two armies faced of on the south bank of the Ebro across from the town of Dertosa.
 The armies were about similar in size with the Scipio brothers having 30,000 infantry and 2,800 cavalry against Hasdrubal's 25,000 infantry, 4,000 cavalry and 20 elephants.
 Hasdrubal tried to emulate his brother Hannibal's envelopment tactic (see: Cannae) but failed because the Roman cavalry held out and he could not close the trap.
 The Scipio brothers continued with their policy of subjugating the Iberian tribes and raiding Carthaginian possessions.
 After losing most of his field army, Hasdrubal had to be reinforced with the army that was to sail to Italy and reinforce Hannibal.
 Thus, by winning this battle, the Scipios had indirectly prevented the situation in Italy from getting worse in addition to improving their own situation in Iberia.

 Battles of the Upper Baetis

 In 212 BC, the Scipio brothers captured Castulo, a major mining town and the home of Hannibal's wife Imilce.
 They then wintered at Castulo and Ilugia.

-Over the last couple of years the strength of the Scipios army had been reduced by losses and the need to garrison their recently conquered territories Therefore, the brothers had hired around 20,000 Celt-Iberian mercenaries to supplement their field army to 40,000 men.
+Over the last couple of years the strength of the Scipio brothers' army had been reduced by losses and the need to garrison their recently conquered territories Therefore, the brothers had hired around 20,000 Celt-Iberian mercenaries to supplement their field army to 40,000 men.
 With a large army at their back and observing that the Carthaginian commanders had deployed separately from each other the Scipio brothers decided to divide their forces.
 Publius led an army of Roman and allied soldiers to attack Mago Barca near Castulo, while Gnaeus took one-third of the Romans and all of the mercenaries to attack Hasdrubal Barca.
 This stratagem would lead to two battles which took place within a few days of each other; the Battle of Castulo and the Battle of Ilorca.